cbdevnet/midimonster/README.md

 osc1./1/xy1:0 > osc2./1/fader1
 ```

-Note that any multi-value channel that is to be output will need to be set up in the instance
+Note that any channel that is to be output will need to be set up in the instance
-configuration (not yet implemented).
+configuration.

 #### Supported types & value ranges